ARTISTS IN RESIDENCE: FAQ

-We strongly prefer that candidates be able to have an in-person interview, but definitely understand that this cannot always be the case.
+We strongly prefer that candidates be able to have an in-person interview, but definitely understand that this is not always possible.
 In these cases we will schedule a Skype interview.
 We cannot hold phone interviews, and will need the video capability so we can actually “interact” with you in some way and get to know you.
 Phones just don’t cut it.

 What are interviews like?
 Who conducts them?

-Interviews are conducted by the Kelly Valletta, Director, and Isa Rodrigues, Director of Artists Programs + Outreach and possibly another jury member.
+Interviews are conducted by the Kelly Valletta and Isa Rodrigues, Co-Executive Directors, and possibly another jury member.

 How does financial aid work?

-At the time, we are not able to offer any finantial aid.
-However, we encourage applicants to start looking into third party funding by the time of application, whether artist grants, loans, credit, or other.
+At the time, we are not able to offer any financial aid.
+However, we encourage applicants to begin researching third-party funding by the time of application, including artist grants, loans, credit, or other.
 Here is a brief list of some places to look for grants and resources:

 What kind of time commitment is the AIR program?
 Can I work while going through the program?

-We expect that accepted Residents are making the program a priority for the full cycle.
-It is an intensive professional development program, that will take up a lot of your mental capacity and time.
-But we do believe it is worth that effort and investment in you and your work.
+We expect that accepted residents are making the program a priority for the full cycle.
+It is an intensive professional development program that will take a lot of your mental capacity and time.
+We believe it is worth that effort and investment in you and your work.

 However, we do know life goes on and NYC is a tough place to survive and be creative.
 We want this program to work for artists and designers as a complement to their lives – not take them out of it, or bring them down.
 We absolutely accept candidates that have full or part time jobs.

 Critiques and class times are twice per week, generally which totals to about 6 hours per week.
-Monday evenings are critique nights, while class evenings vary throughout the cycle based on instructor availability (but are usually on Thursday evening or weekends) Residents are updated on dates, and given a calendar to work around.
+Monday evenings are critique nights, while class evenings vary throughout the cycle based on instructor availability (but are usually on Thursday evenings or weekends) Residents are updated on dates far in advance, and given a calendar to work around.